masiedu4/DICEE-GAME-FILES/README.md

 # DICEE-GAME-FILES
-A Javascript Dice  Game for 2 players.
-Involves the random generation of dice numbers between two players to determine when a key is pressed.
+A Javascript Two-playert Dice  Game.
+Involves the random generation of dice numbers between two players to determine a winner when a specific key is pressed.
+Almost as same as the traditional Dice Game.

-HTML, CSS and JavaScript
+Built using HTML, CSS and JavaScript